 APR refers to the total cost of your borrowing on a card or loan for a year, shown as a percentage amount.
 This is the interest you would be charged for that borrowing and any fees you also need to pay.

-APR is a good way to compare the different rates offered when you are searching for a card or a loan but it’s important to understand exactly what this rate means.
+APR is a good way to compare the different rates offered when you are searching for a card or a loan but it’s important to understand exactly what APR means.